kavya-1403/CRUD-CarPlates-NgRx/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` for a dev server.
+The application will open in the url `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Backend

 The data is stored in db.json file.
 The backend API's are consumed using json-server.
-Run json `npm run json-run` command to run the json-server The data can be loaded using the below url `http://localhost:3000/plateNumbers`
+Run json `npm run json-run` command to run the json-server The data can be accessed using the below url `http://localhost:3000/plateNumbers`

 ## Build